If you heart Broadway melodies, you’re bound to fall for ‘She Loves Me’ at Signature Theatre

 And this job has indeed been exceedingly well done.
-An audience member would have to be show tune-averse not to fall hard for director Matthew Gardiner’s endearing production, decked out in costume designer Alejo Vietti’s snazzy period get-ups and Lee Savage’s becomingly inventive set.
+An audience member would have to be show tune averse not to fall hard for director Matthew Gardiner’s endearing production, decked out in costume designer Alejo Vietti’s snazzy period get-ups and Lee Savage’s becomingly inventive set.
 Based on Miklos Laszlo’s Hungarian light comedy “Parfumerie,” about a meet-testy couple in a Budapest perfume shop of the 1930s, the musical is one of those rare, ideal amalgamations of book, music, lyrics and character.
 (The play has inspired multiple movies as well, including 1940′s “The Shop Around the Corner” with Jimmy Stewart and Margaret Sullavan, and the 1998 Tom Hanks-Meg Ryan romantic comedy “You’ve Got Mail.”)

 The characters, denizens of the parfumerie run with Old World politesse by Mr. Maraczek (a persuasively debonair Lawrence Redmond), are all bequeathed memorable songs that propel the romantic plot and reveal the shop staff’s insecurities, yearnings and epiphanies.
 The stirring score, redolent of early 20th-century Middle Europe and played with infectious élan by conductor Jon Kalbfleisch’s nine-member orchestra, is a rollout of one comedic or heart-melting number after another: “Good Morning, Good Day,” “Tonight at Eight,” “I Don’t Know His Name,” “Where’s My Shoe?” and on and on.